vishnukumarkvs/notes/Interview.md

    - /actuator/health, /acctuator/metrics,  /actautor/loggers etc
    - the default output of metics endpoint is json
    - to convert them to prometheus metrics, we add another dependecy : micrometer-registry-prometheus
-   - And do some additional s
+   - And do some additional setup: https://www.baeldung.com/spring-boot-prometheus

 7.